Program Rationale and Goals

 SPISE culminates at the end of the program with student project presentations that are open to the public.
 For the robotics, electronics/renewable energy and computer programming projects, each team first gives an oral presentation of their hands-on project before demonstrating the workings of their project to the audience.
 Entrepreneurship is also showcased, with each student team pitching their business plan to the audience and fielding diligence questions from their ‘investors’.
 Sponsors, parents and family are urged to attend and cheer for their students.

 After SPISE, graduates are assisted with their applications to universities as well as internship opportunities at research centers in the Region and abroad.
-In addition, SPISE graduates are eligible for CADSTI-New England (http://cadsti-ne.org/) /CSF summer internships at biotech and high-tech companies in the Region, the US and Canada.
+In addition, SPISE graduates are eligible for CADSTI-New England (http://cadsti-ne.org/) /CSF summer internships at biotech and high-tech companies in the Region, the US, Canada and the UK.

 - Build self-confidence in general and specifically in the STEM disciplines